Barbados Youth Business Trust

 Jamaica Youth Business Trust

-JYBT offer programmes that help young people develop the necessary skills and attitudes they need to become successful entrepreneurs.
+JYBT offers programmes that help young people develop the necessary skills and attitudes they need to become successful entrepreneurs.

-JYBT will be running a pilot of the Enterprise programme where young people can learn about the basics of running a business, explore whether self-employment is right for them, and receive technical support with writing a business plan.
+After a successful pilot in 2020, JYBT is now delivering ‘Explore Enterprise’ to young people in Jamaica.
+The programme gives young people the opportunity to learn about the basics of running a business, explore whether self-employment is right for them, and receive technical support with writing a business plan.

 Harambee Youth Employment Accelerator